Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: Probing unidirectional SF and hybrid SFS effects via the transfer matrix approach

-which is a correction of the wave vector $2\pi m/N$.
-We define the occurrence of such exponential-decay behavior of eigenstates in $\mathscr{B}$ as the UPSF effect, which is a rigorous generalization of the SFL in previous work \cite{li2020critical,yokomizo2021scaling,li2021impurity,guo2023scale,libo2023scale,molignini2023anomalous}.
-Further, we denote the eigenstates like Eq.~(\ref{eqeigenstatescalebulk}) in $\mathscr{B}$ with $\text{Re}(\log{c_{m}})>0$~($<0$) as the left (right)-accumulation UPSF modes, and the localization lengths of these modes are
+which is a correction with wave vector $2\pi m/N$.
+We define the occurrence of such an exponential decay behavior of eigenstates in $\mathscr{B}$ as the unidirectional SF effect, which is a generalization of the SF effect in previous works \cite{li2020critical,yokomizo2021scaling,li2021impurity,guo2023scale,libo2023scale,molignini2023anomalous}.
+Further, we denote the eigenstates in Eq.~(\ref{eqeigenstatescalebulk}) with $\text{Re}(\log{c_{m}})>0$~($<0$) as the left- (right)-accumulation unidirectional SF modes, whose localization lengths are

-Noteworthily, $c_{m}$ is generally dependent on system size $N$, thus we define the localization length $\xi_{m}$ quasi-linear dependent on $N$, a typical character of the UPSF effect.
+Noteworthily, $\log{c_{m}}$ is generally sublinear in the system size $N$, and $\xi_{m}$ is approximately linearly dependent on $N$, a typical character of the unidirectional SF effect.
+However, such quasilinear dependence of the localization length $\xi_{m}$ on $N$ vanishes in the thermodynamic limit or with sufficiently large $N$ under certain scenarios, as demonstrated in later examples and the Appendixes.